Celebrate the Moon Festival in the Valley

 Enjoy traditional moon festival street entertainment

-Street entertainment including colourful roving lion and dragon dances, theatrical performers, stilt walkers and other Moon Festival celebrations like Japanese drumming will start in The Valley at 5.30pm and finish around 8pm.
+Street entertainment including colourful roving lion and cultural dances, theatrical performers, live music and other traditional celebrations like Japanese drumming, will start in The Valley at 5pm and finish around 7.30pm.
 The best places to see them are at the Brunswick Street Mall, the Chinatown Mall and Bakery Lane.
-You can check out the official Moon Festival entertainment program here.
+The full program is coming soon and you can find out more here.

 Share a slice of mooncake